viridia/klendathu-v1/DesignNotes.md

-* What do we need to do to finalize the db format enough that we can start collecting real issues (and not worry about having to wipe the db during development?)
-  -- liking comments (list of likes)
-  -- liking issues (list of likes)
-  -- other reactions?
 * User autocomplete has a bug where it gets stuck sometimes.
 (General ac problem).
-* Adding comments in the compose page.
 * UpdateQueries
-  * Issue list
   * User list (in autocomplete).
-  * Sorting?
-* Issue compose needs role checks on individual fields.
 * return key to navigate between fields (all dialogs)
 * add support for #hash tags and @mentions
 * Additional roles